 - You must be ready with the selection of your business structure and appropriate business plan.

-- You need to create an effective marketing plan for your business by mentioning your target market and even the strategies you planned to know your customers about your business.
+- You need to create an effective marketing plan for your business by mentioning your target market and even the strategies you planned to find customers and let them know about your business.

-- You must have the required amount of revenue on hand for buying and maintaining tools and equipment for your business.
+- You must have the required amount of revenue on hand for buying and maintaining tools and pool equipment for your business.
 Add new trucks and equipment so you can expand your service area

 - Business license, insurance, and even asset protection are a must when planning to start a pool cleaning business.